l0x0llx0xl/signage-display-pdfplayer/README.md

 Signage Display Pdf Player Copyright (C) <2017> TPV Technology

-This sinage display pdf player uses MuPDF library as the pdf render.
+This signage display pdf player uses MuPDF library as the pdf render.
 Full screen display a pdf file.
 To compile this project, you can use Android Studio.
 MuPDF official website https://mupdf.com/

 A demo apk is attached.
 To use this apk, please put your pdf files in /root/tpv/pdf/.
 You can also specify the duration to change page.